-The most common symptoms of pemphigus complex are fluid-filled pustules.
+Fluid-filled pustules are the most common symptom of pemphigus.
 These eventually break open and then form a dry crust.
 It is also possible for symptoms to wax and wane over time.

-The distribution of small red spots and hair loss can be found, starting around the eyes and the bridge of the nose, before spreading to the ears, neck, nail beds, on and around the food-pads, nipples, and groin.
-Small areas of skin discolouration occur before fluid-filled blisters form just beneath the surface of the skin, these rupture to form a yellowish crusting erosion.
+The distribution of small red spots and hair loss which develop around the eyes and the bridge of the nose, before spreading to the ears, neck, nail beds, on and around the food-pads, nipples, and groin.
+Small areas of skin discolouration occur before fluid-filled blisters form just beneath the surface of the skin, which rupture, forming a yellowish crusting erosion.